HBDI Definition FAQ’s and Glossary of Terms

 Written By:

-Find out more about the HBDI profile and Whole Brain Thinking?
-You can read our HBDI FAQs and definition in this glossary.
+Find out more about the HBDI profile and Whole Brain Thinking.
+You can read our HBDI definition and FAQS in this glossary.
 You will also find a list of Frequently Asked Questions (FAQs) when discussing HBDI Whole Brain Thinking.
 For an in-depth guide to how you can develop your skills and improve your understanding, read our free HBDI Ultimate Guide.

 The HBDI Whole Brain Thinking is a psychometric assessment or HBDI test, that shows how you prefer to think.
 We don’t much like the words HBDI test because that denotes better or worse, preferring assessment.
 It is often referred to as the ‘Whole Brain Model’ or the HBDI Herrmann Brain Dominance Instrument, it shows us which areas we prefer to think, and which areas we prefer not to think.